abdallahlakh/Afrochat/README.md

 # Project Title Sign Language for learning purpose
+the first fonctionalite explained in this video:

-This is the first fonctionalite of the project openai chatbot with sign language input and resposne # output # with sign language animation.
+This is the second fonctionalite of the project openai chatbot with sign language input and resposne # output # with sign language animation.

 ## Images